Gas servicing and access to your home

 Missed appointments

-As outlined in your tenancy agreement, it is your responsibility to allow us access for one morning or afternoon a year to carry out these checks.
+As outlined in your tenancy agreement, it's your responsibility to allow us access for one morning or afternoon a year to carry out these checks.